Human rights, Safety & Quality

 How COVID-19 Impacted Surplus Food Redistribution

-Published Open Access in Food Security May 2022.
+Published Open Access in Food Security in May 2022.
 View full text here.
 Title How COVID-19 impacted surplus food redistribution in the Netherlands: An explorative study Abstract The COVID-19 pandemic has been detrimental to food security globally.
-The Netherlands, despite its advanced stage of development, saw a surge in food insecurity among its most vulnerable citizens. […]
+The Netherlands, despite its advanced stage of development, saw a surge in food insecurity among its most vulnerable […]

 Read more